 At the beginning of the second quarter of your first year, you should begin thinking about choosing your Guidance Committee immediately after you have a Major Professor.
 You should have your Guidance Committee before the beginning of your second year in the program.
 Please speak to your graduate advisor if you are having difficulty finding one.
 If a student has chosen a major professor, he/she should be the Guidance Committee chairperson.
 Otherwise the chairperson for this Committee should be in a field that is closely allied with the student's research interests.
 The committee is composed of the chairperson and two additional MCBL faculty.
 The student must ask each faculty member to serve on their committee to ensure participation.
-Please use the form https://ucrbsgsac.wufoo.com/forms/mcbl-guidance-committee-nomination-form/ to send your committee member nominations to the Faculty Graduate Advisor for Continuing Students.
-The final Guidance Committee selections will be subject to approval by the Graduate Advisor.

 This Guidance Committee advises the student on a course program.
+You can find the forms for your guidance committee on the website here: https://microbiology.ucr.edu/resources/current-students.
 In addition, it will evaluate academic progress and research productivity on an annual basis.
 The committee serves in this guidance role until the student passes the Written and Oral Qualifying Exams.
 After the qualifying exam, the Dissertation Committee will serve the guidance role for the dissertation research.